 We will kill and be killed in silence.

 I don’t know whether flights over my house will become more or less common as Buckley becomes a full-fledged space base.
 The planes that bombed Baghdad and scare my daughter will be retired.
 Who can be satisfied with consuming the sky when space waits?
 I suppose once wars are fought in space, jet noise won’t be a problem.
 In most of space, there are not enough molecules for sound waves to vibrate and move through.
 We will kill and be killed in silence.

 A war without sound might be the only thing worse than a war with sound.

 This is the first installment in a three part series examining the rights of the home in a world of warring states.
 Part two will explore what happens a flow of people becomes turbulent.
-We'll witness how war and it's not so secret sister, state-sanctioned violence, violates homes in Gaza, Tulsa, San Jose, Ireland, Canada, and Denver, Colorado.
+We'll witness how war and it's not so secret sister, state-sanctioned violence, violates homes.
 And we'll ask...What rights can a home claim when it stands on stolen land?

 Suggested listening: Israel, Palestine and the Problem of Morality

 Suggested Viewing: Looking Back at the War in Iraq